krthush/chathtml/README.md

 ## How to Use

 1. **Chat with AI**: Type your request in the chat interface (e.g., "Create a landing page for a coffee shop")
+2. **Upload Images**: Click the image icon to upload images.
+They'll be automatically hosted and available for use
-2. **AI Generates Code**: The AI will generate HTML code and automatically update the editor
+3. **AI Generates Code**: The AI will generate HTML code with your images and automatically update the editor
-3. **Edit Manually**: You can also manually edit the code in the middle panel
+4. **Edit Manually**: You can also manually edit the code in the middle panel
-4. **Live Preview**: See your changes instantly in the preview panel on the right
+5. **Live Preview**: See your changes instantly in the preview panel on the right

 ## Learn More